How the Trump administration chose the 7 countries in the immigration executive order

 Story highlights

-- The seven Muslim-majority countries targeted by Trump were initially identified as "countries of concern" under the Obama administration.
+- Seven affected countries were identified as "countries of concern" under Obama administration

-- Trump's order bars citizens from Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen from entering the U.S. for the next 90 days.
+- Trump's order bars citizens from seven countries from the US for 90 days

-(CNN)The seven Muslim-majority countries targeted by President Trump in his executive order on immigration were initially identified as "countries of concern" under the Obama administration.
+(CNN)The seven Muslim-majority countries targeted in President Trump's executive order on immigration were initially identified as "countries of concern" under the Obama administration.

+White House Press Secretary Sean Spicer on Sunday pointed to the Obama administration's actions as the basis for their selection of the seven countries.
 Trump's order bars citizens from Iraq, Syria, Iran, Libya, Somalia, Sudan and Yemen from entering the U.S. for the next 90 days.

+"There were further travel restrictions already in place from those seven countries," Spicer said on ABC's "This Week."

+"What the president did was take the first step through this executive order of ensuring that we're looking at the entire system of who's coming in, refugees that are coming in, people who are coming in from places that have a history or that our intelligence suggests that we need to have further extreme vetting for."

 In December 2015, President Obama signed into law a measure placing limited restrictions on certain travelers who had visited Iran, Iraq, Sudan, or Syria on or after March 1, 2011.
-Two months later, the Obama administration added Libya, Somalia, and Yemen to the list, in an effort, the administration said, to address "the growing threat from foreign terrorist fighters."
+Two months later, the Obama administration added Libya, Somalia, and Yemen to the list, in what it called an effort to address "the growing threat from foreign terrorist fighters."

 The restrictions specifically limited what is known as visa-waiver travel by those who had visited one of the seven countries within the specified time period.
 People who previously could have entered the United States without a visa were instead required to apply for one if they had traveled to one of the seven countries.